cconstable/rupac/README.md

 ...
 ```

 Parsers can be combined using *combinators* to form new parsers.
-By combing the base parsers you can create the building blocks for parsing more complex strings.
+By combining the base parsers you can create the building blocks for parsing more complex strings.

 ```ruby
 match('hello') >> match('!')   # matches "hello" and then "!"